BitBoxSwiss/bitbox-base/docs/customapps/helper-scripts.md

       the `/data` directory can be created directly, copying the initial content from the source directory `/data_source`
     * read-only disk, without Mender (e.g. a DIY image) image is build using `OVERLAYROOT` option, so all changes written to the root filesystem are volatile due to the tmpfs overlay.
 To preserve changes in `/data`, the directory is created as a symbolic link to `/mnt/ssd/data` on the SSD
-    * read-only disk, with Mender (BitBox Base production image) the `/data` directory is mounted from a separate, persistent partition that is not overwritten on update.
+    * read-only disk, with Mender (BitBoxBase production image) the `/data` directory is mounted from a separate, persistent partition that is not overwritten on update.
 Initial content is copied once from `/data_src` into that partition.

 * **base**: does exactly what it says, but could contain custom commands before powering down in the future